AlexOAO/AlexOAO/README.md

 ## Featured Repositories

 Occasionally, I find time to combining finance and technology.
-Here are some of my top repositories, sorted by the number of stargazers:
+Here are some of my top repositories, sorted by alphabet:

 credit_risk_anaysis: An online tool is available for bank credit grantors in predicting probability of default risk.